 - brushes and associated supplies - be sure to choose the right brush for your medium

+The traditional beret and pinafore, of course, are optional.
 This is what Superprof focuses on in this article: how much does it cost to render a work of art?
 Unlike digital art, which can be shared virtually, for example with interactive whiteboards, a traditional medium needs a good support: good-quality paper or, in this case, canvas.